 Teacher Learning Pages Connect Students to Classwork

-Classroom teachers have online learning pages with information about classes, lessons, assignments, online learning platforms and messages for students and families.
+Classroom teachers have online learning pages with information about lessons, assignments, online learning platforms and messages for students and families.
 Most learning pages are linked on the main home page of the school website.
-If you have questions about them, please contact your teacher or school.
+If you have questions, please contact your teacher or school.